djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/3.png">

-- Follow the steps according the below screenshot.
+- Follow the steps according the screenshot below.
 - Copy the following description:

 > **The Claim Processor agent assists the claim processor to fetch the open claim request, approve, validate and verify the open request.
 This agent will suggest to the claim processor if they should accept or reject the claim.**